SPRINGFIELD, Mo. — Dequon Miller was determined to leave JQH Arena with one final win.

 Nonchalantly, the Shockers reeled off eight consecutive points to replenish the margin to 11.
 Sophomore Landry Shamet was instrumental during the run, scoring five of his game-high 23 points during the three-possession span.

-Dequon Miller was unphased.
+Dequon Miller was unfazed.
 He had been in this situation before.
-Solely trading punches with notorious Wichita State, the star from Charleston, West Virginia, made a jumper and a pair of triples.
+Solely trading punches with Wichita State, the star from Charleston, W.V., made a jumper and a pair of triples.

 “That’s fight.
 That’s not giving in and folding under pressure,” Miller said with his daughter Kali on his lap.